 Rail vehicle accessibility

-An outline of the rail accessibility legislation enforced by us.
+An outline of the rail accessibility legislation enforced by the ORR.

 The Rail Vehicle Accessibility (Non-Interoperable Rail System) Regulations 2010 (RVAR 2010) set out the accessibility standards to which new non-mainline (and older rail vehicles as and when they are refurbished) must comply.